michaeldawson/website/src/markdown-pages/alignment.md

 While we were growing up, my Mother repeated a Maxim to us: “everything in Moderation!”

-The idea being, of course, that often, a particular thing is not harmful in and of itself, but it’s the excess, or the lack of “moderation” that can be the problem.
+The idea being, of course, that often, a particular thing is not harmful in and of itself, but it’s the excess, or the lack of “Moderation” that can be the problem.

 As kids, we often tried to use this to our advantage, to make a case for a certain little treat or indulgence.
 Sometimes it worked its magic:

-_“Well I suppose…”_ She would begin... _“Everything in moderation!”_
+_“Well I suppose…”_ She would begin... _“Everything in Moderation!”_

 But then one day, having negotiated such triumphs as “ice-cream every second night”, I dreamed up the boldest way yet to put this principle to the test.
-What about... “pizza in moderation”, “fried chicken in moderation”, “burgers in moderation”, “french fries in moderation”, and (... the best one) _“chocolate-for-dinner”_ ... (_in-moderation_ !!) ???
+What about... “pizza in Moderation”, “fried chicken in Moderation”, “burgers in Moderation”, “french fries in Moderation”, and (... the best one) _“chocolate-for-dinner”_ ... (_in-Moderation_ !!) ???

-I could see it, within my grasp: one gloriously-delicious, yet still undeniably _moderation-based_ family food pyramid.
+I could see it, within my grasp: one gloriously-delicious, yet still undeniably _Moderation-based_ family food pyramid.

 Unsurprisingly, mum wasn’t prepared to sanction such a scientific experiment.
 But still I wasn’t given a satisfying answer as to why my proposition was _truly_ incompatible with her "Moderation Maxim".